-Join Bill Weinman for an in-depth discussion in this video Constructing the modal view controller, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Constructing the modal view controller, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - At this point, we have a working…feeds table view controller for viewing feeds…and a working items table view controller for viewing items.…In this movie, we will create the add feed view controller…for adding feeds to the database.…This will be accomplished by creating a modal dialogue view…for getting the feed URL from the user.…Here, I have opened a working copy of BWRSS…add view zero one from chapter five of the exercise files.…The results of this lesson can be found…in BWRSS add view zero two in chapter five…of the exercise files.…